 In a downturn, that is no bad thing.
 I mean Discovery had $13,900m worth of net debt at the end of last year.
 Interest expense of $677m was worth 20% of operating profit over the same period.
 The good news is that only $600m of debt is due in 2020, with a further $640m due in 2021.
 Over $10,000m is not due until after 2024.
 With $1,500m worth of cash sitting on Discovery’s balance sheet, there are no near-term worries here.

 The stock is cheap right now.
 At time of writing the shares have just closed the week at around $18.75 apiece.
 At the start of the year, they traded over the $32 per share mark.
 In terms of profit guidance, the company expected somewhere in the $2,800m range in terms of annual free cash flow this year.
 Quick math puts that at around the $3.95 per share mark, which is equivalent to a current valuation of just 5x free cash flow.

 Even if that free cash flow number gets cut down to $2,000m in a recession, Discovery has plenty of leeway.
 Imagine if it spent $600m on debt retirement and the rest on stock buybacks.
-The debt retirement portion would obviously save it a small amount of future annual interest expense.
-That figure then drops straight down to the pre-tax income line from 2021 onwards.
+The debt retirement portion would obviously save it a small amount of future annual interest expense, and that figure would then drop straight down to the pre-tax income line.
 Great.